Speiger/Primitive-Collections/README.md

 The SourceCode can be generated via:
 /gradlew.bat generateSource

-to build the jar:
+to generate SourceCode and build the jar:
 /gradlew.bat build
-do not combine the commands because they can not be executed at the same time.